rkonoplev/phoebe/docs/en/TESTING_WITH_MAKEFILE.md

 ## Troubleshooting

 ### Build and Cache Issues
-If the application behaves unexpectedly after code changes (especially in `build.gradle`), try `make reset` to completely clean the environment. **Warning: this will delete your DB data.**
+If the application behaves unexpectedly after code changes (especially in `build.gradle` or migration files), Docker might be using a stale, cached version of the files.

+1.  **Complete environment reset (deletes DB data):**
+    ```bash
+    make reset
+    ```

+2.  **Forced rebuild without cache:**
+    ```bash
+    make run-no-cache
+    ```
+    This command forces Docker to rebuild the images from scratch, ignoring the cache.
+The build will be slower, but it resolves issues with "stuck" files.

 ### Docker Issues
 ```bash